 Tucson Scottish Rite

 Sovereign Grand Commander of the Supreme Council, Ancient & Accepted Scottish Rite of Freemasonry for the Southern Jurisdiction, U.S.A.

-Secretary, Valley of Tucson
+Personal Representative for the Valley of Tucson

 Treasurer, Valley of Tucson

-Director of the Work
+Director of the Work, Valley of Tucson

+Tucson Scottish Rite